MicrosoftDocs/semantic-kernel-docs/semantic-kernel/agents/plugins/add-functions/using-the-SKFunction-decorator.md

 # Run native code with Semantic Kernel

-In the [how to create prompts](../semantic-functions/inline-semantic-functions.md) section, we showed how you could create a semantic function that retrieves a user's intent, but what do you do once you have the intent?
+In the [how to create prompts](../semantic-functions/inline-semantic-functions.md) section, we showed how you could create a prompt that retrieves a user's intent, but what do you do once you have the intent?
 In _most_ cases, you want to perform some sort of task based on the intent.
 For example, if the user wants to send an email, you'll need to make the necessary API calls to actually send an email.

 Automating tasks like these are the primary purpose of AI apps.
 In this section, we'll show how you can create a simple native function that can perform a task LLMs cannot do easily on their own: arithmetic.
 In a [subsequent tutorial](./calling-nested-functions.md) we'll demonstrate how to combine native functions with prompts to correctly answer word problems like `What is the square root of 634?` and `What is 42 plus 1513?`